-Our tours in 2017 Tours on request Other tours ideas Information and services Close to nature General information
+Our tours in 2017 and 2018 Tours on request Other tours ideas Information and services Close to nature General information

 Credit card payment

 The payment card authorization system offered by eCard guarantees the highest level of security for our clients.

 We would like to invite you for a visit in one of the most famous palace in Małopolska Region.
 Palace is an enchanted hotel promising patrons elegance, culture, relaxation and excellent cuisine.
 The architectural detail and antiques add to the charm of the historic hotel which was previously the residence of many Polish noble families.
 The estate features suites, standard rooms, conference rooms, leisure and recreation facilities as well as a world-class staff eager to offer superior service.

 The localization of the palace let us offer to our guests some special tailor-made programs of their stay, which complete their relaxation with “must to see” places in Southern Poland.
 Four day prince stay at palace with a memorable tour…